Cori Queues and Policies

 Tips for Better Job Throughput

 Run jobs before a scheduled system maintenance.
-You can run short jobs right before a scheduled system maintenance as nodes are drained in preparation for the downtime.
+You can run short jos right before a scheduled system maintenance as nodes are drained in preparation for the downtime.
 Your requested runtime must not extend past the maintenance start time or your job will not start.

 Reserving a Dedicated Time Slot for Running Jobs (Including Non-quad,cache KNL Jobs)